-Why Isn’t My Resume Generating Calls for Interviews?
+Why Isn't My Resume Generating Job Interviews?

 By Jessica Holbrook Hernandez, Expert Resume Writer

 To understand why your resume isn’t getting any callbacks, you first have to ask yourself a few questions.
 First, are you applying for jobs that you’re qualified for?
 If yes, are you customizing your resume each time you apply for jobs you’re qualified for?
 If you’re not, see my article: “4 Tips for Making Your Resume a Perfect Match”.
 If you are tailoring your resume to the position (using the tips mentioned in the above article) and you’re completely qualified for the job, then let’s explore some other reasons.

 Applying online and using job boards is a numbers game.
 Unfortunately, with unemployment hanging around 8% for what feels like forever now, the reality is that the numbers are against you.
 There are lots of other candidates who may be just as qualified applying for the exact same role.
 Need a solution?
 Diversify your search.
 Don’t just apply online on job boards.
 Use other means to job search.
 Need examples?
 LinkedIn, Twitter, Facebook—in other words, social networking.
 Get out there and start making connections.

 You can’t stay inside on the computer all the time.
 Sometimes you have to get out and meet some people.
 Have you logged off the computer and set out to meet some people face to face?
 What about networking meetings, association meetings, or just chatting up a neighbor or the person in line at the grocery store?
 You never know when you’ll meet someone who might have a connection that could get your foot in the door.